LostArtefacts/TRX/docs/tr2/README.md

 - fixed wrong default music volume (being very loud on some setups)
 - fixed flare sound effects not always playing when Lara is in shallow water
 - fixed music not playing if triggered while the game is muted, but the volume is then increased
+- fixed being unable to load a level that contains no sound effect data

 #### Mods
 - added developer console (accessible with `/`, see [COMMANDS.md](COMMANDS.md) for details)